 See Current Policy Projections section for further detail.

 Our analysis suggests that Mexico will not meet its “Insufficient” emissions reduction targets for 2020 and 2030 and will need to implement additional policies, and reverse direction on coal to do so.
 Mexico has pledged to reduce its greenhouse gas emissions by 22% below baseline in 2030, equivalent to a 14% increase in emissions above 2010 level.

 Mexico’s Nationally Determined Contribution (NDC), covers targets for reducing GHG emissions and black carbon (BC).
 In its NDC, Mexico proposes to unconditionally reduce combined GHG and BC emissions by 25% below business-as-usual (BAU) in 2030.
 Mexico also proposes a 40% reduction of GHG and BC emissions by 2030, conditional on certain requirements for the global agreement and international support.
 The GHG component of these targets translates to a reduction goal of 22% below BAU unconditionally (equivalent to 14% above 2010 levels excl.
 LULUCF), and 36% conditionally (equivalent to 5% below 2010 levels excl.
 LULUCF) by 2030.

 While the health and environmental benefits of reducing black carbon would be immediate and clear, the effects on global warming are complex and uncertain.

-Mexico’s progress in policy planning and institution building over recent years has been remarkable, including the April 2012 adoption of the General Climate Change Law (LGCC in Spanish), one of the world’s first climate laws—and the first in a developing country.
+In April 2012 Mexico adopted its the General Climate Change Law (LGCC in Spanish), one of the world’s first climate laws—and the first in a developing country.
 Under this law, Mexico aims to reduce its emissions by 50% from 2000 levels by 2050.